Dahlia Elsayed

-Dahlia Elsayed (born 1969) is a New York-based painter, writer, and teaching artist whose work explores the relationships between language and landscape.
+Dahlia Elsayed (born 1969) is a New York-based multidisciplinary visual artist and writer whose work explores the relationships between language and landscape.
 Her work has won awards and been shown at galleries and art institutions internationally.

 Early life and education

 Born in New York City, Elsayed grew up in New Jersey.
 She graduated magna cum laude from Barnard College with a BA degree in English in 1992.
 In 1994, she received her M.F.A. from Columbia University School of the Arts.
 Elsayed's mother is Armenian and her father is Egyptian.
 For three generations, her family had to move from continent to continent due to political and religious persecution.